 Complement, Don't Duplicate

-Most of my clients already have compliance frameworks in place — SOC 2, ISO 27001, HIPAA, GDPR.
+Most of my clients already have compliance frameworks in place like SOC 2, ISO 27001, HIPAA, and GDPR.
 I align NIST AI RMF with these existing programs to avoid duplication and reduce overhead.

 I map AI RMF controls to SOC 2 Trust Service Criteria, particularly around security, availability, and confidentiality.
 AI-specific controls enhance your existing SOC 2 program.